Keshi-Engineering/Keshi-app/README.md

 ﻿# Keshi App

-Anonymous alert feeds for Cybersecurity professionals
+Anonymous tips and alerts for Cybersecurity professionals

 <br>